explainers-by-googlers/clipboard-contents-id/README.md

 In the unfortunate case of anticipated local changes to the clipboard done in the background, this can be improved in two ways:

 * Regular polling of the token and invoking a similar handler to the `focus` handler in the snippet above: this is generally not the best solution, but this API should be lightweight enough that it doesn’t create much overhead.
-* Integrating this with `clipboardchange` event in addition (or instead) or the `focus` event: this depends on whether `clipboardchange` event becomes a part of the web standard and requires to somehow ignore the listener call between `write` and `contentsID`.
+* Integrating this with `clipboardchange` event in addition (or instead) or the `focus` event: this depends on whether `clipboardchange` event becomes a part of the web standard.
+This API's design - or the particular implementation - will need to be integrated with the `clipboardchange` design to ensure it isn't delivered between writing to the clipboard and updating the last-known token value.

 Both however would require some synchronization of the handler and `onRemoteClipboardChanged` to prevent handlers getting between `write` and `contentsID`.